Behold the ‘Almighty’… burger, that is.

 We ate these ones with two different dips; herbed mayo (which had a curious taste we couldn’t place and we think was made with dried herbs) and sweet chilli mayo (which was too sweet for my liking).

 Grill’d is a chain burger restaurant and we ate at the newest branch on Crown St, Surry Hills.
 I think they had a few new staff members on and are still trying to find their feet which is why some of the burgers weren’t as good as they could have been.
+Then if you are looking for the best grilling options see Wolfleys as they have some brilliant buyers’ guides.

 I’m all for healthy burgers so I think I’ll give them another go – maybe to try a lamb or veggie burger.
 Will let you know if my opinion changes.